MModding/mmodding.github.io/docs/_posts/2024-05-03-domain-and-post-rendering.markdown

 Hey dear members!
 Here I am with the news!

-Yesterday, **I carefully applied the `mmodding.com` domain to our website** (that we did't own before sadly, yeah) meaning that we have now beautiful links for our socials!
+Yesterday, **I carefully applied the `mmodding.com` domain to our website** (that we did not own before sadly, yeah) meaning that we have now beautiful links for our socials!
 - [mmodding.com/youtube](https://mmodding.com/youtube) redirects to our YouTube channel
 - [mmodding.com/discord](https://mmodding.com/discord) redirects to our Discord server
 - [mmodding.com/x](https://mmodding.com/x) redirects to our X/Twitter profile